segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/bigquery-setup.md

 To set up the Segment BigQuery connector:
 1. Navigate to **IAM & Admin > Service Accounts** in BigQuery.
-2. Click **+ Create Service Account** to create a new service account
+2. Click **+ Create Service Account** to create a new service account.
-3. Enter your **Service account name** and a description of what the account will do
+3. Enter your **Service account name** and a description of what the account will do.
 4. Click **Create and Continue**.
-5. In the **Grant this service account access to project** section, select the *BigQuery User* role to add.
+5. In the **Grant this service account access to project** section, select the role you created in the previous section.
 6. Click **+ Add another role** and add the *BigQuery Job User* role.
 7. Click **Continue**.
 8. Click **Done**.